marijnh/Eloquent-JavaScript/14_dom.md

 Write this so that the columns are automatically derived from the objects, by taking the property names of the first object in the data.

-Add the resulting table to the element with an `id` attribute of `"mountains"` so that it becomes visible in the document.
+Show the resulting table in the document by appending it to the element that has an `id` attribute of `"mountains"`.

 {{index "right-aligning", "text-align (CSS)"}}